 Sinkhole forces evacuations of some Detroit-area homes

 A sinkhole forming north of Detroit forced the Christmas Eve evacuations of more than a dozen homes and the closure of a busy roadway that was expected to collapse due to a possible sewer problem.
-A sinkhole forming north of Detroit forced the Christmas Eve evacuations of more than a dozen homes and the closure of a busy roadway that was expected to collapse due to a possible sewer problem.
+Police and firefighters were called to the neighborhood in Fraser about 6 a.m.
+Saturday after a homeowner called authorities and said his house was sinking.

 Add your comments below